Roger Horrocks: Len Lye

 Horrocks played a central role in the re-discovery of expatriate film-maker, kinetic sculptor and writer Len Lye.
 He worked as Lye's assistant during the artist's last year (1980), then after his death he helped to ensure that his papers and works were returned to New Zealand.
-Horrocks wrote a biography of the artist which was a finalist in the 2002 New Zealand Book Awards and has been described by the British journal Sight and Sound as the “definitive piece of Lye scholarship”.
-His subsequent book, Art That Moves (2009), explores the aesthetics of Lye's “new art of motion.”
+Horrocks wrote a biography of the artist which was a finalist in the 2002 New Zealand Book Awards and has been described by the British journal Sight and Sound as the "definitive piece of Lye scholarship".
+His subsequent book, Art That Moves (2009), explores the aesthetics of Lye's "new art of motion."
 He has also edited three volumes of Lye's writings and co-edited another.
 In 2012 he wrote the libretto for Len Lye: the Opera, with music by Eve de Castro-Robinson, which was performed at the Maidment Art Centre, with expatriate singer James Harrison returning to New Zealand to play the role of the artist.
 Horrocks has been a long-term trustee of the Len Lye Foundation and was involved in the creation of the Len Lye Centre which opened in New Plymouth in 2015.

 Public policy work

 When the Broadcasting Commission (NZ On Air) was created in 1989, Horrocks was appointed as one of the original board members.
 He served for eleven years, and for the last four years was deputy chair.
-Horrocks has been one of the founders of many cultural organizations, including the Auckland International Film Festival (established 1969), Alternative Cinema (1972), Association of Film & Television Teachers (later the National Association of Media Educators, 1983), Artspace (1986), NZ Electronic Poetry Centre (2001), NZ On Screen (2006), and Script to Screen (2009).
+Horrocks has been one of the founders of many cultural organisations, including the Auckland International Film Festival (established 1969), Alternative Cinema (1972), Association of Film & Television Teachers (later the National Association of Media Educators, 1983), Artspace (1986), NZ Electronic Poetry Centre (2001), NZ On Screen (2006), and Script to Screen (2009).
 He was a board member for many years of the Auckland University Press (and Board Chairman, 2001–2004), and on the advisory board of Te Ara (from 2002).
 His other public policy work has included positions in the Arts Council (1975–77 and 1985–7), Creative NZ (1998), and the Short Film Fund of the NZ Film Commission (1985-6).